MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 1. Select the **Multistep form** from the selection of components.

 1. If other multistep forms exist on your site, you will be given the option to add them to your page.
-We will create a new multistep form for our tutorial, Select **+ New multistep form** from the dialog.
+In our example, we will create a new multistep form for our tutorial, Select **+ New multistep form** from the dialog.
 Otherwise, proceed to the next step.

 1. You will see the **Add a multistep** form window.
 Enter in **Application** (or other name) for the **Form name**.
 Select **OK**.